shy2net/nestjs-angular-starter/README.md

 The code of NodeJS is stored under the `src` directory.
 Output directory of the compiled typescript will be available in the `dist` directory.

+### Server entry-point (main.ts)

+By default, NestJS creates a file called `main.ts`, this file is responsible of initializing the NestJS app.
+If you open up the `main.ts` file you will be able to see it does 4 things:

+- Create the Nest app itself
+- Set the global prefix to `/api` to allow all requests to be transferred thorugh there
+- Mount validation pipe, to force forms to be validated, [read about it here](https://docs.nestjs.com/techniques/validation#validation).
+- Mount Angular (if required) to deliever the web interface, we will read about it later

+After all of this is setup and ready, we can start listening to requests.

 ### How the API works

 I would first recommend you to read the [introduction of NestJS](https://docs.nestjs.com/).
 As it will explain really the architecture and will help you make your express app easier to write, maintain and faster for development.